How Do I Backup an External Hard Drive For FREE?

 Option #3: Using Third Party Backup Software

-Method #2: Backup to the Cloud
+Method #2: Backup to the Cloud Storage

 Method #3: Using Third Party Devices

-Securing Your Backup Data
+Tips on How to Secure Your Backup Data

 Security is essential to consider while performing an external hard drive backup.
 You must implement encryption and password protection for all backups to strengthen the integrity and safety of stored information.
 Data admins can implement effective encryption and password-key protection along with the following steps:

-- Security key rotation – consider switching access keys to your data and prevent unauthorised access in the event of a breach.
+• Security key rotation – consider switching access keys to your data and prevent unauthorised access in the event of a breach.
 Key rotation isn’t a standard feature and is usually available in high-end cloud storage or NAS systems.

-- Asymmetric encryption – you can improve data security with asymmetric encryption of backed-up data.
+• Asymmetric encryption – you can improve data security with asymmetric encryption of backed-up data.
 Two keys are needed to access data secured through asymmetric encryption.
 Anyone who seeks access to data backed up from an external hard drive or other devices must possess the public and private keys.

 Best Practices for External Hard Drive Maintenance

 Engaging best practices to maintain your external storage involves way more than regular hard drive backups.
-Use the tips below to maintain your storage devices and prevent data loss after an external hard drive backup:
+Use the tips below to keep your storage devices and prevent data loss after an external hard drive backup:

 Tips to Prolong the Lifespan of Your External Hard Drive

-- Don’t use it in extreme weather – extreme heat and humidity can damage an external hard drive.
+• Don’t use it in extreme weather – extreme heat and humidity can damage an external hard drive.

-- Handle carefully – improper handling of your external hard drive can result in irreversible data loss.
+• Handle carefully – improper handling of your external hard drive can result in irreversible data loss.
 Always place the hard drive on a flat, balanced surface.

 Preventive Measures to Avoid Data Loss

-- Engage a disaster recovery plan – The plan outlines steps you should take if potential data loss is imminent on any of your storage devices
+• Engage a disaster recovery plan – The plan outlines steps you should take if potential data loss is imminent on any of your storage devices.

-- Storing your external hard drive in a safe environment free from contact with dust or liquids
+• Storing your external hard drive in a safe environment free from contact with dust or liquids

-- Saving data from your hard drive backup in different locations
+• Saving data from your hard drive backup in different locations

-- Install a reliable antivirus or firewall – Data admins can install functional antivirus software to prevent malicious access to data stored on an external backup device.
+• Install a reliable antivirus or firewall – Data admins can install functional antivirus software to prevent malicious access to data stored on an external backup device.
 Firewalls installed on backup hard drives can help prevent unauthorised breaches of essential data.

-- Use an emergency power supply source – A power surge or outage could disrupt the smooth flow of data to a backup device.
+• Use an emergency power supply source – A power surge or outage could disrupt the smooth flow of data to a backup device.
 Use an emergency power backup device like an Uninterruptible Power Supply (UPS) to complete the storage of your data image.
 You can easily prevent data loss during a backup with a UPS connected to your computer or transfer device.

 Conclusion

-Data backups from an external hard drive help protect against hardware failures, malicious attacks, disasters, human mistakes, power surges or outages, etc.
+Backing up data from an external hard drive is an intelligent way to manage stored information and facilitate recovery.
+Data backups from an external hard drive help protect against hardware failures, malicious attacks, disasters, human mistakes, power surges or outages.

 Storing data securely in two or more backup locations provides vital safeguards to keep your information accessible.